Re-Envisioning Command and Control: Re-envisioning C2

 The envisioned capability could allow for compression of battle rhythms\footnote{\textit{Battle rhythms} are a deliberate daily cycle of command, staff, and unit activities established by commanders, consisting of a series of meetings, briefings, and other activities synchronized by time and purpose~\cite{army2022FM6-0}.} though more sophisticated data processing pipelines, leading to faster actionable intelligence for more efficient decision-making.
 The high-resolution nature of iCOAs would allow for faster adoption of COAs down the chain of command.
-Systems that enable such streamlining would accelerate C2 operations and potentially reduce the physical footprint of the Army on the battlefield by reducing necessary personnel and the required resources for logistics and sustainment.
+Systems that enable such streamlining would accelerate C2 operations and potentially change the physical footprint of the Army on the battlefield by allowing for organizational changes in the Army, changing personnel requirements, and/or altering the required resources for logistics and sustainment.
 In addition to deliberate planning, the real-time nature of the capabilities allows for the same capabilities to be used during both initial planning and dynamic operations.
 Running continuously, the iCOAs would update predicted outcomes of COAs based on battlefield progress and generate potential adjustments as unanticipated events and information emerge.
 These capabilities would enable decision-making at fast enough speeds to enable forces to exploit or create brief windows of opportunity and quickly adapt to dynamic battlefield conditions to gain decision advantage.